yiwai14/javagame/README.md

 # java game
-This is personla project which is to build a simple game using java.
+This is a personal project which is to build a simple game using java.